PuccamiteTech/PTC-EmkII/readme.md

 * g++ supporting c++17 (c++1z may work as well, with some effort)
 * make or something compatible
 * Python 3 (for extraction scripts, technically optional if you manually perform the extraction)
+* git (for installation scripts, also optional if you manually perform the installation)

 ## Linux (automatic)

 Run build_linux.sh after obtaining all prerequisites.
+You may need to give the script the execute permission.

+## Windows (automatic)

+Run build_mingw.bat after obtaining all prerequisites.
+Ensure git and MinGW are in PATH.

 ## Linux (manual)

 Clone this repo, then create a build directory named "build/" in the root of the repo.
 Ensure you have SFML installed, and run make.
-It should work (currently untested on other machines).
+It should work.
-If you don't have SFML installed, go here first: https://www.sfml-dev.org/tutorials/2.5/start-linux.php
+If you don't have SFML installed, go here first: https://www.sfml-dev.org/tutorials/2.6/start-linux.php

 Commands will probably look something like this:
 ```